Conversation. On purpose.

 Human-to-human interaction is under assault from cultural divisions and social media algorithms.
-Yet, we can re-learn what makes us most human—our innate capacity to collaborate, to empathize, and build meaning together and, as a result, we can tackle the greatest issues of our time.
+Yet, we can re-learn what makes us most human—our innate capacity to collaborate, to empathize, and build meaning together.
+As a result, we can tackle the greatest issues of our time.

 Facets